 Yes File and folder naming is something I struggle with continually.
-Eastern languages are a particular challenge.
+European and eastern languages are a particular challenge.
 Unfortunately, file naming rules are different for each operating system, as well as for HTTP.
 What works on your machine, might not work as a URL.
 So I do my best.
-Whatever you upload or add remotely to … Read more
+Whatever you upload or add … Read more

 Many have asked how to show people their files, but not allow them to download copies for themselves.
 This sounds like a reasonable request.
 Unfortunately, you cannot prevent this.
 You can prevent access to files behind a login, but once you reveal the file contents, it can be copied.
 When a user views an image, … Read more

 Some website owners do not want anyone from outside their own site to be able to access the files in their list directly, sometimes called “hot linking”.
 You can prevent this by using an .htaccess file.

 If you have the zip file of a newer version of a plugin, you can manually update it as opposed to using the built-in updater.
 Here’s how… Deactivate the current plugin.
 If you want to save it, use a file manager or FTP to download it.
 Now Delete the plugin.
 This only affects the plugin … Read more

 Yes, you can certainly run the extensions on a local environment, as long as your WordPress install has web access for installing and updates.
 Go to the Add Features tab and then click on the Add Now button.
 The registration page will load and recognize that your website is not publicly accessible.
 Use an email … Read more

 The file date format uses the format selected in your WordPress General Settings.
 Go to Settings > General